microsoft/ignite-learning-paths-training-aiml/aiml30/README-Attendee.md

     * To use the default values of StoreID (ID1) of 2 and ItemID    (ID2) of 1 and the number of weeks to predict.
 Just type `y`
     * This will run and should return the predicted values for the  next 4 weeks.

-### 6. Test API with Python in Notebook VMs using Jupyter Notebooks
+### 6. Optional: Additionally Test API with Python in Notebook VMs using Jupyter Notebooks
 1. Navigate to `Compute` and create a new Notebook VM
 ![Create Compute](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/CreateNotebookVM.gif)
 2. Once created under column `Application URI`click the `Jupyter Lab` option.
 (This will not display until the VM is in a `running` state.)